jrburke/modus/README.md

 until the module is part of a dependency chain that is triggered from a top level load call.

+## How to use it

+`modus.js` is the script to use.
+See the tests on how it is put in a page.

+`modus.js` is constructed by using some files in the `tools` directory.
+The `tools/m.js` file is the main implementation.
+The `tools/build-modus.js` build script injects the modified sweetjs and esprima into m.js and saves that output as modus.js.
+If you want to do modifications to modus, change m.js, then generate modus.js via the build script to get an updated file.

 ## What?
 Macros in JavaScript?

 This project used macros as the static form to process because it was something